 Some Job Duties May Include:

-- Bathing animals, clipping nails or claws, and brushing or cutting animals’ hair
+- Bathe animals, clip nails or claws, and brush or cut animals’ hair

 Career Quick Facts